Meet Your Departmental Student Advisor!

 Best Adjective to Describe You: Dignified

-Department Student Advisors (DSA’s) are senior majors who are nominated by the departments, and make themselves available to students to answer questions about the department.
-Ngozi knows firsthand what it’s like to be in the major.
-Ngozi is available via email, and at special campus events to answer your questions.
+Department Student Advisors (DSAs) are senior majors who are nominated by the departments, and make themselves available to students to answer questions about the department.
+They know firsthand what it’s like to be in the major.
+They are available via email, and at special campus events to answer your questions.

 In 20 words or less, what is the best thing about being part of this department?

 The interdisciplinary aspect of the major is dynamic.
 It really brings a breadth of knowledge that most majors don’t have.

 What is your biggest piece of advice to first years and sophomores about getting connected to this department?

 Knowledge is power, so ask questions.
 Don’t be afraid to talk to the DSAs.
 We are here to help by all means.
 Allow yourself to explore different subjects of learning.
 Attend events held by CES.

 What is the most valuable thing you’ve learned at K?

 Remember who you are first.
 Changing in college is great as you learn more, but don’t conform to things that you know internally will make you unhappy.
 Also, get involved in extracurricular activities because it exposes you to leadership opportunities.

 What has been your favorite class at K?
 Why?